Gopher & Bird Control in Your Organic Garden

 Gopher pests in the garden

 The small fry of the animal world can inflict big damage on your garden.
-The gophers drill down, and birds can go anywhere, anytime.
+Gophers drill down, damaging your roots and soil, while birds peck away at your fruit, vegetables, and seeds.
+Learn how to protect your garden using organic and effective pest control methods.

 Scare the Birds with Your Garden Decor